MatthewKennedy/make_taggable/README.md

 ## Testing

-Acts As Taggable On uses RSpec for its test coverage.
+Make Taggable uses RSpec for its test coverage.
 Inside the gem directory, you can run the specs with:

 ```shell